HomeFundingsEventsArticlesJournal Impact Factor

 Description

 The Exploratory/Developmental Grants Related to the World Trade Center Health Program (R21) supports early-stage and conceptual research projects that aim to provide scientific evidence to optimize care and improve well-being for populations exposed to the September 11, 2001, terrorist attacks.
-This funding opportunity is issued by the Centers for Disease Control and Prevention (CDC) through the National Institute for Occupational Safety and Health (NIOSH) under opportunity number RFA-OH-26-015.
+Administered by the Centers for Disease Control and Prevention through the National Institute for Occupational Safety and Health (NIOSH), this grant opportunity encourages exploratory and developmental research that evaluates the feasibility of new or improved diagnosis, treatment, or interventions for individuals receiving monitoring or treatment under the World Trade Center Health Program.

 Overview

-The World Trade Center (WTC) Health Program seeks strong research proposals that address diagnostic or treatment uncertainty among individuals receiving monitoring or treatment under Subtitle C of the James Zadroga 9/11 Health and Compensation Act of 2010, as amended.
-This R21 mechanism encourages exploratory and developmental research by supporting the early and conceptual stages of project development.
-Projects are expected to assess the feasibility of new areas of investigation with the potential to improve treatment effectiveness and diagnostic practices.
-Studies may lead to breakthroughs in a particular area or to the development of new interventions, techniques, agents, methodologies, models, or approaches with potential clinical impact.
+This funding award supports exploratory or developmental research projects in early and conceptual stages.
+The goal is to assess the feasibility of new areas of investigation with the potential to improve treatment effectiveness and diagnostic practices.
+Studies may lead to breakthroughs in a particular area or to the development of new interventions, techniques, methodologies, models, or approaches with potential clinical impact.
 Applicants are expected to propose research for which there is likely to be minimal or no preliminary data.

 Funding and Benefits